suleymangunduzz/chat-app/README.md

 - [x] Show info message when a user join the room
 - [x] Show info message when a user leave the room
 - [x] Show info message when a user changed his/her name
+- [x] Auto scroll to bottom on every new message

 ## Development